folio-org/folio-org.github.io/guides/developer-setup.md

 For Maven-based modules, add to your POM file (copy the 'git submodule update' from mod-notes) to assist all git clients to update.

-Note that when locally testing an upgrade of a git submodule, then do 'git add ramls/raml-util' before running 'mvn'.
+Note that when locally testing an upgrade of a git submodule, then do '`git add ramls/raml-util`' before running 'mvn'.
 Otherwise it will helpfully restore the referenced git pointer.

 ## Troubleshooting